Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems like you've provided a code snippet or a reference to a file rather than text to translate.
-If you have specific text or content from the README.md file that you would like translated into Japanese, please share it here, and I will be happy to help with the translation! ✨
+It seems like you're asking for a translation of a file reference which doesn't contain actual text to translate.
+If you meant to provide specific text for translation, please share that text, and I'll be happy to help translate it into 日本語 (Japanese) and add emojis! 😊